ExgnosisClasses/2511-TerraformIntro-May27/04 TerraformVariables.md

 - This is why if we don't supply a value or a default, we are prompted for one.

 The `outputs.tf` file defines a series of named return values
-- Sine we have been working only with the root module, the only thing we have been able to do with them so far is just print them out.
+- Since we have been working only with the root module, the only thing we have been able to do with them so far is just print them out.

 ---